vertesy/Single-Cell-Omics-Course/README.md

 ## About the course

-In this course we will combine lectures with on-hand data analysis to understand concepts and learn skills to understand and use already published single-cell data for your own research.
+In this course we will combine lectures with on-hand data analysis to understand concepts and learn skills to analyze publicly available single-cell data for your own research.

 #### Resources